TrelisResearch/minimal-arc/greenblatt/README.md

 The `--visualize` flag will display the input grids, expected output grids (if available), and the candidate output grid.
 If `--save-viz` is specified, the visualizations will be saved to the specified directory.

+The visualization includes:
+- Training examples with input and expected output
+- Test examples with input and expected output (if available)
+- Candidate output with an indicator showing whether it's correct (✓) or incorrect (✗)

+## Evaluation Methodology

+### Valid Programs

+A program is considered "valid" if:
+1. It runs without errors
+2. It produces the correct output for **all** training examples

+### Task Solution

+A task is considered "solved" if:
+1. There are valid programs
+2. The majority vote of those valid programs produces the correct output for the test example

+### Pass@K Evaluation

+This implementation uses a simplified approach that approximates pass@1 evaluation:
+- We generate K programs for each task
+- We check how many of those programs are valid
+- We use a majority vote among valid programs to determine the final output

+Note that this differs from the standard ARC pass@K methodology, which involves multiple independent runs and a more sophisticated statistical analysis.
+The standard ARC evaluation typically measures the probability of solving a task with K attempts.

 ## Performance Tuning

 - **Generation Parameters**: Adjust `--k` and `--concurrency` based on your needs and rate limits